What Is Structural Load?

 1. Lightness:

 Since the earthquake force is a function of mass, the building shall be as light as possible consistent with structural safety and functional requirements.
-Roofs and upper storey of buildings, in particular, should be designed as light as possible.
+Roofs and upper stories of buildings, in particular, should be designed as light as possible.

 2. Building Configuration: